ytopt-team/ytopt/docs/tutorials/omp-xsbench/tutorial-omp-xsbench.md

                 f2.write(line)  #To avoid writing the Marker
 ```

-`findRuntime()` generates commandlines for compiling the source code and and executing the compiled code.
+`findRuntime()` first calls `createDict()` to obatain configuration values and `plotValues()` to modify the original source code.
+After that, it generates the commandline `cmd1` for compiling the modified source code and the commandline `cmd2` for executing the compiled code.
 Then, it finds the compilation status using subprocess; finds the execution time of the compiled code; and returns the execution time as cost to the search module.

 ```python